Tampere 2020 travel grants

-Twenty travel grants of up to US$1,500 each will be made available to early-stage scholars, who are members of IAMCR in good standing, reside in low and middle income countries and have papers accepted for presentation at our upcoming conference in Madrid.
-These include 2 grants to be awarded to early-career IAMCR members from Afghanistan, Bangladesh, Bhutan, Maldives, Nepal, India, Pakistan, or Sri Lanka.
-Both of these were funded by anonymous donations, one of them being the Dipak De Travel Grant for Early-career South Asian Scholars.
+Twenty five travel grants worth up to US$1,500 each will be made available to early-stage scholars, who are members of IAMCR in good standing, reside in low and middle income countries and have papers accepted for presentation at our upcoming conference in Tampere.
+These include the Dipak De Travel Grant for Early-career South Asian Scholars, funded by an anonymous donor in memory of Dipak De and awarded to an early-career IAMCR member from Afghanistan, Bangladesh, Bhutan, Maldives, Nepal, India, Pakistan, or Sri Lanka.

-The grants are intended to help offset the travel costs of IAMCR members who would otherwise be unable to attend the conference.
+All grants are intended to help offset the travel costs of IAMCR members who would otherwise be unable to attend the conference.
+Applications can be submitted in March and April 2020.

 Note that for co-authored papers, only the first author is eligible for a grant unless he or she is unable to attend the conference.